jeroenheijmans/advent-of-code-surveys/2021/README.md

 List of things to do for the 2021 dashboard:

-- Change all datasets to use percentages instead of absolute numbers
-- Figure out how to use horizontal bar charts to show more items
-- Group the "other" options and don't hide them
+- Fix bug: the filters now remove datasets that are super small even if they are needed for comparing to previous years (e.g. Python2 in the language chart)
 - Add more preprocessing based off the grouping logic in PowerBI versions from previous years
 - Add accessible descriptions of all charts
-- Add option to show datatable with all entries below each chart
+- Add option to show datatable with all entries below each chart (this also shows entries that were not large enough to get a bar in a chart)
 - Remove 2021 gitignore and add sanitized results
 - Create tiny build script to generate /docs folder
 - Set up github pages to show the results